 (meep-fields-synchronize-magnetic-fields fields) (Scheme) to synchronize the magnetic fields with the electric fields, and after your computation you should call

 (meep-fields-restore-magnetic-fields fields) (Scheme) to restore the fields to their unsynchronized state for timestepping.
 In the C++ interface, these correspond to

 meep-fields-restore-magnetic-fields before timestepping, then the fields will be re-synchronized after every timestep, which will greatly increase the cost of timestepping.

 In future versions, we may decide to synchronize the fields automatically whenever you output something like the Poynting vector or do another field computation that involves both magnetic and electric fields, but currently you must do this manually.
 In any case, Meep does no additional work when you nest synchronization calls, so it is harmless to insert redundant field synchronizations.
 The

-field-energy-in-box routines are already automatically synchronized, however.
+field-energy-in-box (Scheme) routines are already automatically synchronized, however.